National Association for Children of Alcoholics (United Kingdom): Services

-To commemorate the life of co-founder and author David Stafford, Nacoa holds an annual David Stafford memorial lecture in London.
-Previous speakers have included Lauren Booth, Bill Gallagher, Virginia Ironside, Fergal Keane and David Yelland.
+To commemorate the life of co-founder and author David Stafford, Nacoa holds the annual David Stafford memorial lecture in London.
+Previous speakers have included Virginia Ironside, Fergal Keane, Lauren Booth, Bill Gallagher, David Yelland, Karl Johnson, Cherie Lunghi, Liam Byrne, Jonathan Ashworth, Camilla Tominey, Calum Best, Tony Adams, Geraldine James, Ceri Walker, David Coldwell, Sophie K and Vicky Pattison.

 Funding

 Nacoa relies entirely on voluntary donations.
 As a membership organisation some of these donations come by way of annual subscriptions.

 A significant proportion of income comes through people take part in sponsored events.
 Many people now collect sponsorship online using sites such as Justgiving.
-Recent sponsored events have included the Avon Gorge Abseil, the Great North Run, the Bristol Half Marathon, the Edinburgh Marathon, a London to Paris bike ride, skydiving and a sponsored haircut.
-Nacoa was the recipient of the BBC Radio 4 Appeal in 2003.
+Recent sponsored events have included the Big Nacoa Walk, Nacoa Big Drop abseil of the ArcelorMittal Orbit, the London Landmarks Half Marathon, the Great North Run, a London to Paris bike ride, skydiving and a sponsored haircut.
+Nacoa was the recipient of the BBC Radio 4 Appeal in 2003 and 2013.

 Nacoa has been the charity partner of Upfest, Europe's largest street art festival, since the festival's beginning in 2008.

+The UK government announced the first children of alcohol-dependent parents strategy with £6 million for local and national projects, including £380,000 for Nacoa’s helpline.
+Sadly this funding was then cut in 2022.